Techtonica/curriculum/python/python.md

 - Comparing Strings:
 	- Strings can be compared with the standard operators listed above:
 	- ==, !=, <, >, <=, and >=.
-- Convert a string to uppper / lowercase using the lower and upper functions
+- Convert a string to upper / lowercase using the lower and upper functions

 ```python
 sample_string = "This is a string."